nkuprevics/Interactive-Map-Project-with-Vue3-and-Leaflet/README.md

 2. Set up `.env` file in the backend directory
 3. Run `composer install`, `php artisan migrate` and `php artisan serve` in the backend directory
 4. Start live server in the frontend directory and navigate to the localhost address

+## Planned features
+Since this project is still in development, I'm planning to keep working on it and add new features.
+Here's a list of features I'm planning to add in the future:
+- [ ] Add a search bar
+- [ ] Add ability to use time slider to filter markers by date
+- [ ] Add ability to display data from multiple sources and file formats